zeeguu/zeeguu.github.io/NLP-Challenges.md

 - Generating textual-knowledge questions
 - Detecting *particle verbs* (and similar particles) reliably so we can highlight them correctly when translating

 Content Recommendations
 - Fine-grained interest discovery
 - Video / audio recommendations

+Chat agents
+- that adapt to the current learner level and interests